cChimney/Discord-name-avatar-changer-and-scraper/README.md

 # Discord-name-avatar-changer-and-scraper

+i do know that the code looks like shit atm lol idc tho

 Change the names and avatars of ur accounts, using tokens.txt for ur tokens.
 Also scrapes the avatars and names from a server chosen by you.

 Setup: